OpenCloses in 37 days

 - Production of events or festivals.

-- Professional artistic activities and services that improve artists’ working conditions.
+- Professional artistic activities and services that improve the working conditions of professional artists.

 Documents Needed

-- Financial statements for the most recently completed fiscal year, signed by two Board members
+- Financial statements for the most recently completed fiscal year, signed by two members of the Board of Directors

-- Organizational policies, standards, or other regulations, if applicable
+- Organizational policies, standards or regulations, if applicable

-- Up to four hyperlinks to relevant excerpts or full texts
+- Up to four hyperlinks to excerpts or full texts of works or activities related to the application

 Eligibility